 Inclusion Criteria

-Consistent to our goal mentioned above we included studies that reported the overall survival of patients with surgically treated colorectal liver metastasis, reported KRAS mutational status and location of the primary tumour.
+Consistent to our goal mentioned above we included studies that showed the effect of PTL stratified on KRAS mutational status either as a hazard ratio or any other relevant effect size or showed Kaplan Meier plots stratified per KRAS status The outcome of interest was 5-year overall survival measured from the date of CRLM surgery.
 We excluded studies not written in English, Dutch, Greek or German.
 In the case of more than one studies being published by the same authors or group, the newest or most informative single article was selected.

 Data Extraction

-For the studies gathered through the literature search including author, year of publication, country, patient number, type of study, baseline characteristics, and location of the primary tumour and KRAS mutational status (yes/no).
+From the eligible studies one of us (M.B.) extracted prespecified data elements including study specific information and the outcome of interest.
+Demographics included author, year of publication, country, number of patients and location of the primary tumour and KRAS mutational status (yes/no).

+Outcomes of interest included HR or any other relevant effect size….

-Analysis was performed in April 2021. authored by the senior author (G.A.M) or his collaborators from the International Genetic Consortium for colorectal Liver Metastasis (IGCLM)
+Analysis was performed in May 2021.

+In case of an eligible study authored by the senior author (G.A.M) or his collaborators from the International Genetic Consortium for colorectal Liver Metastasis (IGCLM) we received individual participant data.

+We transformed extracted effect sizes to HR.

+In case of studies that reported survival curves we simulated data based on….

 To infer the HRs for these studies, we extracted the survival probabilities at 5 years after surgery from each arm (patients with right vs left sided tumors) of the relevant KM plots.
 Censored subjects were identified either because the study used tick marks to indicate them (this was the case in one study-Chen et al) or

 The methodology we used to infer HRs was tested by comparing the inferred HR of the Margonis’ study (the sole study using AD that reported on such HR) to that reported by the authors.
 Importantly, the inferred HR was almost identical to the reported one.